 The Pupil Premium is allocated to children from low-income (disadvantaged) families who are currently known to be eligible for free school meals (FSM) in both mainstream and non-mainstream settings or have been in receipt of FSM at some time in the last 6 years and children who have been looked after.

 The Pupil Premium was introduced in April 2011 and paid to local authorities by a specific grant based on January school census figures for pupils registered as eligible for FSM in reception to Year 11.

 Total amount allocated to St Clement Danes for each academic year:

 How is the money being spent this academic year?

-The appointment of a fully qualified teacher to work with individuals and groups of children who meet the pupil premium criteria in addition to deputy head and other teaching time by support teachers (£60,000)
+The appointment of a fully qualified teacher to work with individuals and groups of children who meet the pupil premium criteria in addition to teaching time by support teachers (£60,000)

 TA support in key stage 1 and key stage 2; speech and language support (£24,374)